 Our Chief Executive leads a small team of development staff who are skilled and knowledgeable in intergenerational practice, as well as managing day to day operations.
 The core staff team is augmented by volunteers, who support networks and contribute to project delivery.
 We currently benefit from 15 volunteer network coordinators, 13 intergenerational volunteers and 11 volunteer Trustees.

 Our Board of Trustees provides leadership and direction to the staff team.
-Details of our human resources can be found on our website at generationsworkingtogether.org/contact/team
+Details of our human resources can be found on our website with universities and organisations outwith the UK including the University of Granada (Spain), Penn State University & Intergenerational Schools (USA), Linking Generations Northern Ireland and Griffith University (Australia).